laravolt/indonesia/README_en.md

 ```

 ### Publish Migration (Only for Laravel 5.2)
-If you are using Laravel versi 5.3+, you can ignore this step.
+If you are using Laravel version 5.3+, you can ignore this step.
 ```
 php artisan vendor:publish --provider="Laravolt\Indonesia\ServiceProvider"
 ```